Emillia-rosette/Real-Time-Traffic-Prediction-Model-/README.md

 Traffic Data: Obtained from Transport for London.

 ### Architecture
-Describe the high-level architecture of the project, including data collection, preprocessing, model training, and dashboard visualization.
+A high-level architecture of the project, including data collection, preprocessing, model training, and dashboard visualization.
 ![Screenshot 2024-06-27 at 15 55 24](https://github.com/Emillia-rosette/Real-Time-Traffic-Prediction-Model-/assets/36535655/e37e5591-8989-4850-a28c-0b977ce562f6)